appleguy19/newsong/_pages/lifegroups.md

 ---

 <div class="notification">
-  <h3 class="title is-size-3">Looking for LifeGroup specifics?</h3>
+  <h3 class="title is-size-3">Looking to find a LifeGroup?</h3>
-    The fastest way to find information like meeting times, locations, and whether childcare is provided is to use the Newsong App.<br/>
+    The fastest way to find information like meeting times, locations, and whether childcare is provided is to use our LifeGroup finder.<br/>
     <p class="has-text-right">
-      <a class="button is-primary is-outlined is-medium has-text-weight-bold" href="http://subsplash.com/newsong">Download Our App Now</a>
+      <a class="button is-primary is-outlined is-medium has-text-weight-bold" href="https://newsongfellowship.churchcenter.com/groups/lifegroups">Find a LifeGroup</a>
     </p>
 </div>